jhap1982/giveituruguay/2012/2012-05-05 - Prudential Center, Newark, NJ, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Scar Tissue
+3. Scar Tissue
-Can't Stop
+4. Can't Stop
-She's Only 18
+5. She's Only 18
-Look Around
+6. Look Around
-Blood Sugar Sex Magik
+7. Blood Sugar Sex Magik
-Show of Strength tease
+8. Show of Strength tease
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Right on Time
+10. Right on Time
-Universally Speaking
+11. Universally Speaking
-Suck My Kiss
+12. Suck My Kiss
-Under the Bridge
+13. Under the Bridge
-Factory of Faith
+14. Factory of Faith
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Around the World
+18. Around the World
-Everybody Knows This Is Nowhere
+19. Everybody Knows This Is Nowhere
-Give It Away
+20. Give It Away
-Encore jam
+21. Encore jam
-Outro Jam
+22. Outro Jam

 ## Notes